Jamjomjara/snu-artoon/README.md

 3. Remove all the slides, except the slides you want to contribute.
 4. Make a pull request to `presentation/spec` branch.

-# Uploading materials about presentation.
+# Uploading materials about presentation
 1. Make a folder by subject, directly to this branch.
 2. Upload files inside that folders.